+- (a) Charitable Activity on Authority Time.
 The Greater Cleveland Regional Transit Authority ("Authority") encourages its employees to engage in charitable activities in support of worthy causes.
 At the same time, the Authority firmly believes that the taxpayers expect the Authority's employees, while on the clock, to do the jobs they are being paid to do.
-This policy seeks to balance these two important objectives.

-- a.
-Limited Activity Permissible on Authority Time.
-During "on the clock" hours, Authority employees should, with very limited exception, be engaging in the work for which they have been hired.
+This policy seeks to balance these two important objectives. - (1) Limited activity permissible on Authority time. - A. During "on the clock" hours, Authority employees should, with very limited exception, be engaging in the work for which they have been hired.
 The General Manager, Chief Executive Officer is authorized to permit de minimis (small or insignificant) expenditures of Authority time in support of charitable activities.
-An employee who wishes to engage in limited charitable activity on work time must have the permission of the employee's supervisor. - Authority employees desiring to provide substantial, ongoing or regular volunteer services to charitable entities will need to do so before or after work, during lunch, or other authorized break periods, on weekends or during other non-Authority time.
-Employees may also use vacation, personal or compensatory time for volunteer activities during normal work hours if such leave usage does not interfere with the Authority's operations and is approved by an employee's supervisor. - b.
-General Manager, Chief Executive Officer Discretion.
+An employee who wishes to engage in limited charitable activity on work time must have the permission of the employee's supervisor. - B. Authority employees desiring to provide substantial, ongoing or regular volunteer services to charitable entities will need to do so before or after work, during lunch, or other authorized break periods, on weekends or during other non-Authority time.
+Employees may also use vacation, personal or compensatory time for volunteer activities during normal work hours if such leave usage does not interfere with the Authority's operations and is approved by an employee's supervisor. - (2) General Manager, Chief Executive Officer discretion.
 This policy is not intended to interfere with the discretion of the General Manager, Chief Executive Officer to permit limited, non-recurring, episodic expenditures of Authority time in support of charitable activity.
 For example, the General Manager, Chief Executive Officer's determination that employees may be excused to give blood at an on-site blood donation drive would be appropriate.
 In addition, this policy does not preclude employee activity on behalf of the Employee Giving Campaign or other charitable activities that the General Manager, Chief Executive Officer or designee has expressly approved.
-Such activity shall be permitted so long as it does not interfere with the operational needs of the Authority. - c.
-Employee Use of Flexible Schedule Opportunities.
-Employees are permitted to take advantage of Authority-authorized flex time or other flexible scheduling arrangements to accommodate their volunteer activity if it does not interfere with the Authority's operations and is approved by an employee's supervisor.
+Such activity shall be permitted so long as it does not interfere with the operational needs of the Authority. - (3) Employee use of flexible schedule opportunities.
+Employees are permitted to take advantage of Authority authorized flex time or other flexible scheduling arrangements to accommodate their volunteer activity if it does not interfere with the Authority's operations and is approved by an employee's supervisor.
 This policy is not intended to require the Authority to modify policies, procedures or contractual arrangements to accommodate employee volunteer activity.